octopus-network/omnity-docs/docs/runes.md

 ```

 #### Workflow:
 ***1***.
-The operation will be executed on icp based on the TxAction, for example, for TxAction::Redeem, on the icp side, the corresponding wrapped icrc runes token will be burned by calling the ledger.approve for the sender, and from the bitcoin side, the ord indexer will verify the sender account to see if there is original runes tokens, if so, will transfer from the generated bitcoin account to the receiver account.
+The operation will be executed on icp based on the TxAction, for example, for TxAction::Redeem, on the icp side, the corresponding wrapped icrc runes token will be burned by calling the ledger.approve for the sender, and from the bitcoin side, the runes indexer will verify the sender account to see if there is original runes tokens, if so, will transfer from the generated bitcoin account to the receiver account.

 ***2***.
 Put the GenerateTicketReq as a parameter into generate_ticket from your dapp( either in ***Rust*** or ***Typescript*** ):
 - [omnity-interoperability](https://github.com/octopus-network/omnity-interoperability/blob/main/customs/bitcoin/src/main.rs#L195) is the rust implementation of Omnity protocol.
 And you can find the detail of generate_ticket in it.